viamrobotics/PointCloudiPhoneApp/README.md

 8. find the characteristic (easily find with Crt+F "D6F60427")
 9. copy line above the UUID
 - e.g. /org/bluez/hci0/dev_69_BD_81_7B_FA_4D/service0039/char003a
-- It is very important that the line you copy end with 'service0039/char003a' do not copy the one that ends with 'service0039'
+- It is very important that the line you copy ends with 'service0039/char003a' do not copy the one that ends with 'service0039'
 10. run: 'select-attribute </org/bluez/hci0/dev_69_BD_81_7B_FA_4D/service0039/char003a/this_should_be_copied_from_your_terminal>'
 11. run: 'notify on'